coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 capable of casting 1st-level spells, a large town for 2nd-level spells, a small city for 3rd- or 4th-level spells, a large city for 5th- or 6th-level spells, and a metropolis for 7th- or 8th-level spells.
-Even a metropolis isn't guaranteed to have a local spellcaster able to cast 9th-level spells.
+Even a metropolis isn’t guaranteed to have a local spellcaster able to cast 9th-level spells.